• anna j. clutterbuck-cook

 11 Sunday Dec 2011

-Posted by Anna Clutterbuck-Cook in life writing
+Posted life writing

 It’s been awhile since we did one of the four years ago today flashback posts.
 So here’s a fun one I pulled from the Gmail archive.
 My friend Joseph and his brother had generated lists of the top ten novels in their “personal canon” and Joseph emailed to ask what mine would be.
 After some thought, this is what I came up with.
 Looking it over today, I can’t say there are any huge revisions to this list.